 Tableau Server is available to any faculty or staff member at Northeastern to publish and share Tableau workbooks internally.
 No Tableau license is necessary just to view Tableau workbooks that other people have published.
 The server is located at https://tableau.northeastern.edu.

 Tableau Creator licenses can be obtained centrally via ITS.
-A limited number are available for use by the Northeastern analytics community, so if you need a license, please submit a ServiceNow ticket and mention the Business Intelligence and Analytics (BI&A) team.
+A limited number are available for use by the Northeastern analytics community, so if you need a license, please submit a ServiceNow ticket.

 Faculty who are using Tableau for teaching purposes may submit a request online on the Tableau website to receive a free license.
 Students are also eligible to receive a free license via the Tableau website request form.